-The show has Drake on board as an executive producer, which is a pretty smart move seeing as he knows a thing or two about teen dramas.
-Drake starred on the Canadian teen soap Degrassi: The Next Generation where he played basketball star Jimmy Brooks.
+Euphoria revolves around a group of teens in suburban America who are trying to contend with school, love, drugs, addiction, social media, and more.
+Season one had Drake as an executive producer, which is a pretty smart move considering as he knows a thing or two about dramas.
+The Hotling Bling singer starred on Canadian teen soap Degrassi: The Next Generation where he played basketball star Jimmy Brooks and, more recently, he was the executive producer on season three of the British drama Top Boy.

-Euphoria's director and creator Sam Levinson told the Hollywood Reporter "there are going to be parents who are going to be totally fucking freaked out," and he was exactly right.
-Parents Television Council president Tim Winter stated that the show "appears to be overtly, intentionally marketing extremely graphic adult content — sex, violence, profanity and drug use — to teens and preteens."
+Ahead of Euphoria's premiere last year, director and creator Sam Levinson told the Hollywood Reporter "There are going to be parents who are going to be totally fucking freaked out."
+And he wasn't wrong.
+Parents Television Council President Tim Winter stated that the show "appears to be overtly, intentionally marketing extremely graphic adult content — sex, violence, profanity and drug use — to teens and preteens."
 The show is pretty graphic and Refinery29 have reported that you see 30 penises in just one episode.
 Blimey.
-It seems that the intention behind this was to shock, think of it as the U.S. answer to Skins — just with a lot more nudity.